The TJX Companies Inc. (TJX) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for The TJX Companies Inc. (TJX) is $87.42, which is $7.88 above the current market price.
-The public float for TJX is 1.15B, and currently, short sellers hold a 0.58% ratio of that floaft.
-The average trading volume of TJX on April 21, 2023 was 5.16M shares.
+The average price predicted by analysts for TJX is $87.42, which is $8.42 above the current price.
+The public float for TJX is 1.15B and currently, short sellers hold a 0.58% ratio of that float.
+The average trading volume of TJX on April 25, 2023 was 5.05M shares.

 TJX’s Market Performance